usethesource/rascal/src/org/rascalmpl/courses/Tutor/Markup/InlineMarkup/InlineMarkup.md

 #### Description

-For convenience we summarize the most commonn inline markup elements.
+For convenience we summarize the most common inline markup elements.
+See <https://docusaurus.io/docs/markdown-features> for all the supported features.

-(((TODO:See http://asciidoctor.org/docs/asciidoc-syntax-quick-reference/ for more details.)))

 (((TOC)))